School gunman had AR-15-style weapon, 600 rounds of ammo

 The seven injured students are all 15 or 16 years old.
 All were listed in stable condition.
 Sack said four suffered gunshot or graze wounds, two had bruises and one had a broken ankle — apparently from jumping out of the three-story building.

-The school in south St. Louis was locked, with seven security guards near each door, St. Louis Schools Superintendent Kelvin Adams said.
-A security guard initially became alarmed when he saw the gunman trying to get in one of the doors.
+The school in south St. Louis was locked, with seven security guards at the doors, St. Louis Schools Superintendent Kelvin Adams said.
+A security guard initially became alarmed when he saw Harris trying to get in one of the doors.
 He was armed with a gun and “there was no mystery about what was going to happen.
 He had it out and entered in an aggressive, violent manner,” Sack said.

 That guard alerted school officials and made sure police were contacted.

-Note: This story has been corrected to show that Alexzandria Bell was 15, not 16 as police had previously stated.
-Police also corrected the spelling of her first name.